mspnp/interruptible-workload-on-spot/README.md

    ```

    > **Note**
-   > Later these messages are proceesed by the interruptible workload
+   > Later these messages are processed by the interruptible workload

 ### Deploy the Azure Spot VM